-The importance of a well written job ad cannot be underestimated.
+The importance of a well written job ad, or job posting, cannot be underestimated.
 The job ad is your direct medium of communication with a candidate.
 In reading, a potential candidate quickly forms a lasting impression of your company culture and how that potential candidate envisions daily life at your workplace.

 Writing an good job ad optimizes your sourcing investments.
 I cannot emphasis enough that time spent on writing a good job ad is money saved in your short and long term recruiting budget.
 A good job ad will reduce time to hire and increase duration of employment.
 In writing your job ad, I have four broad strokes of advice (followed by a guide on how to optimize each section of a job ad):